MPC-SoK/frameworks/scalemamba/README.md

 `Conversion circuit`: For our small prime examples, you don't need to do this manually.
 See their documentation for more details about this option.

 ### compilition and execution
 Compile the directory containing the program you wish to run.
+This takes a long time and requires an internet connection the first time you run it.
 We implemented three examples: `mult3`, `innerprod` and `xtabs`.
 Data for our examples is hard-coded.
 ```
-$ ./compile.py Programs/<ex>
+$ ./compile.sh Programs/<ex>
 ```

 Then, run each computation party.